robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 `Suite Setup`:setting:, `Suite Teardown`:setting:
    Specify `suite setup and teardown`_.

-.. note:: All setting names can optionally include a colon at the end, for
-      example :setting:`Documentation:`.
-This can make reading the settings easier especially when using the plain text format.

-.. note:: Setting names are case-insensitive, but the format used above is
+.. note:: Setting names are case-insensitive, but the format used above is recommended.
-      recommended.
-Settings used to be also space-insensitive, but that was deprecated in Robot Framework 3.1 and trying to use something like `M e t a d a t a` causes an error in Robot Framework 3.2.

 __ `Creating test cases`_